-The three tigers recently transferred were named Max, Simba (both 9 years old) and Kimba (2.5 years old).
+The three tigers recently transferred were named Max, Simba (both 9 years old), and Kimba (2.5 years old).
 Kimba was sadly brutally attacked by circus workers on the day of his rescue.
-Since launching Operation Liberty, ADI has saved 15 tigers and 6 lions which like the tigers were taken care of at the temporary rescue center.
+Since launching Operation Liberty, ADI has saved 15 tigers and 6 lions like the tigers that were taken care of at the temporary rescue center.
 However, Big Cat Rescue in Florida stepped up to offer Max, Simba, and Kimba a place to safely and happily spend the rest of their lives!

 Source: Courtesy of Big Cat Rescue

 Soon after they arrived, the three tigers can be seen in the video above already enjoying life!
 The other tigers and lions rescued during the mission will be relocated to the ADI Wildlife Sanctuary in South Africa, already home to 25 lions rescued by ADI from circuses in Peru and Colombia.